 Director, Cell and Gene Therapy Operations

-Jamie Margolis, PhD, is the Director of Cell and Gene Therapy Operations for Be The Match BioTherapies, and has more than 9 years of experience managing the complexities of cell and gene therapies.
-Jamie and her team work closely with clients to understand their unique needs and determine how Be The Match BioTherapies can best support delivery of services based on client specifications.
+Tim Tripp is the Director of Cell and Gene Therapy Operations for Be The Match BioTherapies.
+Tim and his team work closely with clients to understand their unique needs and determine how Be The Match BioTherapies can best support delivery of services based on client specifications.

-It is her team’s responsibility to ensure the smooth operational delivery of products and services to clients, such as supply chain management, development and management of collection networks, identifying and sourcing allogeneic donor cells, as well as regulatory compliance.
+It is his team’s responsibility to ensure the smooth operational delivery of products and services to clients, such as supply chain management, development and management of collection networks, identifying and sourcing allogeneic donor cells, as well as regulatory compliance..

 Vice President, Business Development and Strategic Partnerships